74opt/F7_Java_2/personal/rubric.md

 - [x] Overrides methods in a superclass.
 - [ ] Includes subclasses with instance variables.
 - [x] Calls an inherited method.
-- [ ] Calls a superclass method with the super keyword and passes actual parameters.
+- [x] Calls a superclass method with the super keyword and passes actual parameters. (super is implicit)
 - [x] Facilitates polymorphism, i.e. assigns an object of a subclass to a reference of a superclass.
-- [ ] Uses a method that takes an object of a superclass as a parameter but passes an object of a subclass.
+- [x] Uses a method that takes an object of a superclass as a parameter but passes an object of a subclass.
+(Constructor?)
 - [ ] Uses an array of superclass object references but populates it with subclass object references.
-- [ ] Uses an ArrayList of superclass object references but populates it with subclass object references.
+- [ ] Uses an ArrayList of superclass object references but populates it with subclass object references. (why both arr and arrlist can i just use any collection)
-- [ ] Overrides the toString and equals methods for all subclasses.
+- [ ] Overrides the toString and equals methods for all subclasses. (all?????)